 Soup and Dessert Spoon Protocol

-- Dessert spoons accompany custards, ice creams, and soft pastries.
+We use soup spoons by scooping away from the body.
+Meanwhile, dessert spoons accompany custards, ice creams, and soft pastries.

 Bread and Butter Etiquette